 Let’s go step by step through the process of reviewing a Will for the first time.

-Step 1: What Kind of Will is It?
+Step 1: What Kind of Will Is It?

 In North Carolina, there are three valid forms of Will that may be accepted by the Court:

-1. Attested Will: This is the most common form of Will.
+- Attested Will: This is the most common form of Will.
 It is a written document signed by the Testator and at least two witnesses.

-2. Holographic Will: This is a handwritten Will.
+- Holographic Will: This is a handwritten Will.
 The entire document must be in the Testator’s handwriting and it must be signed by the Testator.

 The North Carolina General Statutes provide separate very specific procedures for Holographic Wills and Nuncupative Wills.
-Due to the burdensome additional steps involved and uncertainty of whether the Holographic Will or Nuncupative Will will be accepted and properly interpreted, both Holographic Wills and Nuncupative Wills are rare used.
+Due to the burdensome additional steps involved and uncertainty of whether the Holographic Will or Nuncupative Will will be accepted and properly interpreted, both Holographic Wills and Nuncupative Wills are rarely used.
 For the remainder of this section, we will focus on the traditional Attested Will and will refer to it simply as the Will.

 Step 2: Did the Decedent Sign the Will?